deadlydog/deadlydog.github.io/_drafts/2024-06-01-Common-Run-commands-to-access-various-Windows-settings-and-apps.md

 I've bolded the ones that I personally use the most.

+## Conclusion

 This blog article was inspired by [this LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7202019020282245120/) which shows how to define these in a PowerShell function that can be used to search for the command you want.

+I hope you find this list of Run commands useful.
+If you have any other commands that you find useful, please share them in the comments below and I might add them to this list.

+Happy running!